 11th Annual New Orleans Entrepreneur Week Awards $300,000 to Entrepreneurs, Attracts 3,500 Attendees

-Weeklong innovation event has featured nearly 800 local entrepreneurs over decade
+Weeklong innovation event has featured nearly 800 local entrepreneurs over a decade

 Through the combined efforts of the organizers and partner organizations, NOEW awarded $300,000 in funds and services to local entrepreneurs during pitch competitions throughout the week.
 The funds and services are meant to help boost startup companies in the Greater New Orleans region.